tekmark/SimpleCLogger/README.md

 # SimpleLoggerC
 a simple logger for c language.
+Usage:
+Test: